SIM-Lab-SIUE/SIM-Lab-SIUE.github.io/research-methods/01-intro.md

 ## Importance of Social Science Research

 Social science research is a cornerstone for understanding human behavior, societal dynamics, and the functioning of institutions.
-By employing systematic investigation, it provides invaluable insights into how individuals and groups interact, how societal structures influence behavior, and how to address complex real-world challenges.
+By employing systematic investigation, it provides invaluable insights into how individuals sand groups interact, how societal structures influence behavior, and how to address complex real-world challenges.
 This research is vital not only for advancing academic knowledge but also for informing policies, shaping communication strategies, and improving lives globally.

 ### Evidence-Based Policymaking {.unnumbered}